jorgeedugona/CVOTerraFormAWS/README.md

 • Account with Cloud Central - https://cloud.netapp.com/
 • Authentication Token with Cloud Central - https://services.cloud.netapp.com/refresh-token

 Before Cloud Volumes ONTAP is deployed, Cloud Manager connector needs to be deploy.
-The netapp-cloudmanager terraform provider will let you deploy the cloud connector and CVO rather quick.
-Here are the elements are going to be deployed in with this tf script:
+The netapp-cloudmanager terraform provider will let you deploy the cloud connector and CVO very quick.
+Here are the elements are going to be deployed in with this .tf script:

 • IAM Policy and Custom IAM role that will be assigned to the Cloud Manager VM.
-• Create a Security Group to allow ports SSH (22), HTTPS (443) and HTTP (80).
+• Security Group to allow ports SSH (22), HTTPS (443) and HTTP (80).
 | Port  | Protocol | Purpose |
 | :---: | :---: | :---: |
 |  22   | SSH   | Provides SSH access to the Connector host |